 Frequently Asked Questions About Work-Related Auto Accidents

-I was driving my own car on company business; should I work with my insurance or my employer's?
+I was driving my own car on company business; should I work with my insurance or my employer's insurance?

 Some businesses cover employees who have an accident while driving a personally owned vehicle.
 Insurance companies always have an interest in protecting their clients.
 If you’re involved in a work-related accident with your own car, report it to your employer and talk to your own insurance company.
 Then consult with a knowledgeable car accident attorney who can deal with the employer’s insurance company, if necessary.